amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 - Liver

-Other factors can lead to high sugar consumption in certain areas:
+Other factors can lead to high sugar consumption in certain areas of the body. some of these factors include:
 - Constipation
 - Forgetting to fast before the scan
 - Recent chemotherapy
-- Being cold
+- Being cold during the scan

+it can therefore be difficult to determine whether an area of high sugar uptake is caused by cancer or something else.
 Here are a few examples of healthy controls that exhibit tricky sugar consumption which could be misinterpreted as cancer.
+Also note how the brain, bladder, and kidneys have a high sugar uptake.

 ### Control 50
 Symmetric high sugar consumption around neck and esophagus (spiserør) usually caused by the patient being too cold during the scan.